zyli93/ASPE-APRE/README.md

   --aspect_candidate_quota_per_seed ASPECT_CANDIDATE_QUOTA_PER_SEED
                         Number of candidate aspect opinion word to extract per seed.
 Default=3.
-  --use_fine_grained_pos
-                        Whether to use fine grained POS tagging results or coarse.
 ```

 Here's an example for parsing the _Digital Music_ dataset for Amazon.